 Carry decks are very versatile and handy in awkward or narrow spaces.
 They also have applications in bridge building and other general infrastructure construction.

-A relatively recent American invention, carry decks can hoist a load in tight spaces.
+A relatively recent American invention, carry deck cranes can hoist a load in tight spaces.
 They’re usually equipped with hydraulic controls and are capable of precise operations.

 Hydraulic Truck Cranes